-PAPER - I CONSTITUTIONAL LAW OF INDIA - II (Paper Code: L-201)
+PAPER - I CONSTITUTIONAL LAW OF INDIA - II

+(Paper Code: L-2001)

 - 1. Indian Federalism: Conceptual position of Federalism.
 Nature of the Indian Constitution.
 Cooperative Federalism.
 Relationship of trust and faith between center and state.
 Challenges before the Indian Federalism. - 2.
 Distribution of Legislative Powers: The Scheme of the distribution of legislative powers in India the judicial approach and the present position.
 Recommendation of Sarkaria Commission & Venkatachaliah Commission. - 3.
 The Judiciary: The Supreme Court of India.
 Jurisdiction and Powers.
 Its role as guardian of the Constitution, Independence of Judiciary. - 4.
 Tortious Liability of State: Constitutional And Judicial Approach. - 5.
 Freedom of Trade Commerce And Intercourse (Article 301 308) - 6.
 Parliamentary Privileges. - 7.
-Emergency Provisions in Indian Constitution : National And State Emergency - 8.
+Parliamentary Form of Government versus Presidential Form of Government. - 8.
+Emergency Provisions in Indian Constitution: National And State Emergency - 9.
 Amendment of the Constitution (Article 368).